rqlite/rqlite/doc/DISCOVERY.md

 By default each node registers the address passed in via the `--http` option.
 However if you instead set `--httpadv` when starting a node, the node will instead register that address.

 ## Caveats
-If a node is already part of a cluster, it will ignore any ID that is passed to it at startup.
+If a node is already part of a cluster, addresses returned by the Discovery Service are ignored.

 ## Example
 Create a Discovery Service ID: